jdel54/jdel54/README.md

 - 👋 Hi, I’m @jdel54
 - 👀 I’m interested in tech, business and coding
 - 🌱 I’m currently learning a little bit of everything.
-Getting deeper in Javascript, NODE JS, Mongo DB, React
+Getting deeper in Javascript, React, NextJS, NODE JS, Mongo DB
 - 💞️ I’m looking to collaborate on exciting tech scalabale projects
 - 📫 Drop me an email on: jorgedcastillogarcia@gmail.com